Rocky mountain prep News

 After moving to Denver, Mari had left the teaching profession, but she realized she missed it.
 That was when Rocky Mountain Prep appeared in her life.
 She became a founding teacher of RMP Creekside’s fourth grade, and she loved how her team approached teaching math: not just showing solutions that work, but explaining why they work.

 As the school grew, she moved into fifth-grade math, and it has been her passion ever since.
-For four consecutive years, RMP Creekside scholars overall achieved the highest math scores on CMAS of any DPS school with a majority of students eligible for Free or Reduced Lunch.
+For four consecutive years, RMP Creekside students overall achieved the highest math scores on CMAS of any DPS school with a majority of students eligible for Free or Reduced Lunch.
 Mari’s students in particular scored in the top 25% of their grades at all DPS schools.

 But after several years, Mari was weighing the possibility of leaving teaching for good.